American University Parking Policy

 Summer Students & Summer Interns

-- Summer Interns who are not officially enrolled as AU students or WSM programs but are living on AU's campus while participating in conferences or other programs have parking managed through Housing and Dining Programs
+Summer Interns who are not officially enrolled as AU students or WSM programs but are living on AU's campus while participating in conferences or other programs have parking managed through the University Housing and Dining Program.

 Faculty and staff parking permits